Complementarity and Identification

-The literature on partial identification is extensive.\footnote{See \cite{manski2003partial} for a comprehensive overview.} Many of the contributions of Charles Manski and coauthors are relevant to the results developed below; I review them as appropriate.
+The literature on partial identification is extensive.\footnote{See \cite{manski2003partial} for a comprehensive overview.} Many of the contributions of Charles Manski and coauthors are relevant to the results developed below and are reviewed as appropriate.
 The literature on complementarity and identification is relatively small. \cite{molinari2008identification} connect supermodularity to identification in the context of game estimation.
 They show that the approach of \cite{aradillas2008identification} applies to games with supermodular payoff functions. \cite{eeckhout2011identifying} find that they cannot identify (using wage data alone) whether or not the technology of a firm is supermodular, i.e., whether or not more productive workers sort towards more productive jobs. \cite{graham2014complementarity} analyze how reallocations of indivisible heterogeneous inputs across production units (leaving a potentially complementary input fixed) may affect average output.
 They discuss identification and estimation of the effects of a variety of correlated matching rules. \cite{lazzati2014treatment} uses monotone comparative statics to partially identify treatment response in the presence of endogenous social interactions.
-Supermodularity arises naturally in this context when individual outcomes are increasing with the outcomes of others.
-The shape restrictions I propose have been used in the context of estimation to improve efficiency; \cite{beresteanu2005nonparametric, beresteanu2007nonparametric} considers the efficiency gains from imposing a variety of restrictions, including supermodularity and submodularity.
+The shape restrictions proposed have previously been used in the context of estimation to improve efficiency; \cite{beresteanu2005nonparametric, beresteanu2007nonparametric} considers the efficiency gains from imposing a variety of restrictions, including supermodularity and submodularity.

-The remainder of the paper is organized as follows.
-In section \ref{Notation and Setup}, I outline the formal setup used throughout the paper.
-In section \ref{shape restrictions}, I present novel shape restrictions and the resulting bounds on average treatment effects.
-In section \ref{instrumental variables}, I discuss instrumental variable assumptions and derive bounds on average potential outcomes and average treatment effects.
-In section \ref{Independence}, I combine shape restrictions and instrumental variables with statistical independence assumptions to derive bounds on cumulative distribution functions of treatment effects.
-I conclude with an empirical illustration on the long--run effects of zoning on land use patterns in section \ref{emp}.

 \end{section}